-Advertising agencies and presenters both sell products and services using effective messages, be it in the conference room, a lecture hall, a television, or a computer.
+Advertising agencies and presenters both sell products and services using effective messages, be it in the conference room, a lecture hall, a television, or a webinar.

 The problem is that the regular customer or client is subjected to several messages from different companies, each trying to get their products ahead of the competition.